hendrikswan/python-methods-readme/README.md

   print phrase
   print phrase
 ```
-Now, when we add code to call it by using it's name followed by two parentheses `say_hello_world_ten_times()` in our program, it will invoke the function, running the code within the function.
-Now that we know about functions, let's revisit the script above that says hello 10 times, then does something else before saying hello 10 times yet again.
+Now we can add code to 'call' the function.
+We do this by using the function name followed by two parentheses `say_hello_world_ten_times()`.
+This will 'invoke' the function, which means that  code within the function will execute.
+Now that we know about functions, let's see if we can't do something better with the script above that says hello 10 times, then does something else before saying hello 10 times yet again.

 ```python
 def say_hello_world_ten_times():